Alcona Community Schools

-Alcona Community Schools is a school district headquartered in Gustin Township, Michigan.
-The district has about 800 students and its service area has about 400 sqmi of land in Alcona County.
+Alcona Community Schools is a school district headquartered in Gustin Township, Michigan, United States.
+The district has about 700 students and its service area has about 400 sqmi of land in Alcona County.

 In 2000 the district was experimenting with university preparatory classes for high school students.

 Schools

-The schools are Alcona Elementary School (K-6) and Alcona Community High School (7-12).
+The schools are Alcona Elementary School (K–6) and Alcona Community High School (7–12).
 The schools share the same campus, located along Barlow Road, south of Lincoln.